Network Builder Features and Options#

 ).
 The SONATA format does allow

-you to save multiple nodes and edges populations in the save files - although each population must have a unique name.,
+you to save multiple nodes and edges populations in the same files - although each population must have a unique name.

 With BMTK you must set the mode parameter to a